Urehelonn/HideNSeek/README.md

 <ul>
   <li>This project has compile issue and cannot be built alone.</li>
-<li>Too big to upload, only demonstration videos are provided.</li>
+<li>Too big to upload, only demonstration videos' link are provided.</li>